scramjetorg/transform-hub/README.md

 yarn clean && yarn build
 ```

+---
-## License and contributions :receipt:
+# License and contributions 📃

 This project is licensed dual licensed under the AGPL-3.0 and MIT licenses.
 Parts of the project that are linked with your programs are MIT licensed, the rest is AGPL.